Medway 11 Plus

 Children will take the test at their own primary school in Medway.
 Children from outside the area and those attending Medway primary schools that opted not to run the test, will take the 11+ at an independent centre.
 See below for more details.

 The Medway test is to be used for Medway Grammar Schools only and the Kent test is to be used only for Kent Grammar Schools.
 The results will not be transferable as in previous years.

-The Chatham Grammar Schools will continue to accept children who pass either the Medway or Kent tests.
+The Chatham Grammar Schools are an exception and will continue to accept children who pass either the Medway or Kent tests.

 Admissions Information for September 2018 entry